Nebraska Revised Statute 79-808

 (2) The board may issue a temporary certificate, valid for a period not to exceed two years, to any applicant for certification who has not completed the human relations training requirement.

-(3) Members of any advisory committee established by the board to assist the board in teacher education and certification matters shall be reimbursed for their actual and necessary expenses as provided in sections 81-1174 to 81-1177.
+(3) Members of any advisory committee established by the board to assist the board in teacher education and certification matters shall be reimbursed for expenses as provided in sections 81-1174 to 81-1177.
 Each school district which has an employee who serves as a member of such committee and which is required to hire a person to replace such member during the member's attendance at meetings or activities of the committee or any subcommittee thereof shall be reimbursed from the Certification Fund for the expense it incurs from hiring a replacement.
 School districts may excuse employees who serve on such advisory committees from certain duties which conflict with any advisory committee duties.

 - Laws 1963, c.
 491, § 3, p.
 1569;

 - Laws 1985, LB 633, § 7;

 - Laws 1996, LB 900, § 438;